-Under these regulations, a person acquiring control in the situations described above is required to furnish certain information to the Federal Reserve Bank promptly after the transaction, and the affected institution must report promptly any changes or replacement of its chief executive officer or of any director, in accordance with paragraph 12 of the CBC Act.

-Under these regulations, acquisitions of control of foreign bank holding companies are also exempt from the prior notice requirements of the Act, but this exemption does not extend to the reports and information required under paragraphs 9, 10, and 12 of the CBC Act.
+Institutions must report promptly any changes or replacement of its chief executive officer or of any director, in accordance with paragraph 12 of the CBC Act.
+Under section 225.42(a)(7) of Regulation Y, acquisitions of control of foreign bank holding companies are also exempt from the prior-notice requirements of the CBC Act, but this exemption does not extend to the reports and information required under paragraphs 9, 10, and 12 of the act.
+(See section 2090.1.5.)